SocksTheWolf/DeckConnectSite/_pages/documentation.md

 #include "DeckConnect.h"
 if (UDeckConnectSubsystem* DeckConnect = FDeckConnect::Get()) {
   FDeckActionDelegateHandle Handle = DeckConnect->Register(FName(TEXT("Example")), [](){
-    // Code to execute
+    /* Code to execute */
   });
-  // When called, Handle will become invalidated, and when pressing the action tied to "Example", this function will not fire.
+  /* When called, Handle will become invalidated.
+     On pressing the button tied to "Example" Action, this function will not fire.
+  */
   DeckConnect->Unregister(Handle);
 }
 ```